Careers360 Logo

 (2) Point

-According to Euclid’s axiom, things which are equal to the same thing are equal to one another.
+According to Euclid’s axiom, things that are equal to the same thing are equal to one another.

-Here, angles of equilateral triangle are 60° and two line segments are equal to third one.
+Here, the angles of an equilateral triangle are 60° and two line segments are equal to the third one.

 Therefore, by using Euclid’s axiom, all three sides and angles of an equilateral triangle are equal.

-Study the following statement: “Two intersecting lines cannot be perpendicular to the same line”.
-Check whether it is an equivalent version to the Euclid’s fifth postulate.
+Question:2 Study the following statement: “Two intersecting lines cannot be perpendicular to the same line”.
+Check whether it is an equivalent version to Euclid’s fifth postulate.

 Answer:

-Euclid’s fifth postulate: if a straight line falling on two straight lines make the interior angles on the same side less than two right angles, the two straight lines, if produced indefinitely, meet on that side on which the angles are less than two right angles.
+Euclid’s fifth postulate: if a straight line falling on two straight lines makes the interior angles on the same side less than two right angles, the two straight lines if produced indefinitely, meet on that side on which the angles are less than two right angles.

 Now the given statement is “Two intersecting lines cannot be perpendicular to the same line”